 The Full Court of the Supreme Court of South Australia held that the primary judge should have found that the oral agreement was made because it was unlikely that Leon and Sophie would have agreed to fully fund the joint purchase of the Penfield Road Property otherwise.
 The Court also held, however, that the oral agreement was unenforceable because it was not recorded in writing, and the requirements of part performance had not been made out for the reasons explained by the trial judge.

-Leon appealed to the High Court on the basis that Australia should adopt the test proposed the House of Lords in Steadman v Steadman AC 536, which required only that the acts pointed on the balance of probabilities to the formation of a contract, and that this requirement had been made out.
+Leon appealed to the High Court on the basis that Australia should take guidance from the test proposed the House of Lords in Steadman v Steadman AC 536, which required only that the acts pointed on the balance of probabilities to the formation of a contract, and relax the test which applied to part performance.
 His appeal was dismissed unanimously.

 There are three separate judgments: (1) Kiefel CJ, Bell, Gageler and Keane JJ, (2) Nettle and Gordon JJ and (3) Edelman J. The following issues are considered by the court: